AlecThomson/wsclean/doc/source/a_term_correction.rst

 The solutions of a calibration step are given via the "solutions" parameter in h5 format.
 From the solutions file, only the phases are used.
 The discrete set of solutions are fit to a screen using a Fourier based fitting technique.

+WARNING: this is an experimental feature.
+It has not been tested on real data, hence it is not (yet) sufficiently robust to outliers / NaNs that may be encountered there.

 Karhunen-Loève fitting
 ------------------------